Privacy Notice

 as our lawful basis for processing your information under the General Data Protection Regulation.
 This means we do not rely upon your consent for our Researchers to access information we have collected about you.

+However, we do rely upon your consent for you to actively take part in a research study.
 We would never publish the outcome of our research studies in a way that would personally identify you.

 Whilst actively taking part in a research study you would have the right to withdraw your consent at any point, but you would not have the right to erasure of the information already collected as part of the research study.

-Opting out of processing beyond your individual care (National Data Opt out programme
+Opting out of processing beyond your individual care (National Data Opt-Out Programme)

 You have a choice about whether you want your confidential patient information to be used in this way.
 If you are happy with this use of information you do not need to do anything.
 If you do choose to opt out your confidential patient information will still be used to support your individual care.